Table of Contents

-To learn more about HeartMath and order directly from the company click below.
+To learn more about HeartMath and order directly from the company click here.

 In addition to HRV Biofeedback to relieve stress naturally, consider adding the following to your lifestyle.

-For people who want to take stress relief to the next level, Kundalini Yoga (which includes meditations) is fast acting and is highly effective in counter acting the effects of chronic stress, anxiety, and stress-induced depression.
+For people who want to take stress relief to the next level, Kundalini Yoga is fast-acting and highly effective in counteracting the effects of chronic stress, anxiety, and stress-induced depression.